Our Team

 Screen Shot 2018-11-25 at 5.41.14 PM.png

-LINDA (PUPPY SPECIALIST, MANNERS, RALLY, CGC, Classes/private lessons)
+LINDA (PUPPY SPECIALIST, MANNERS, RALLY, CGC; Classes AND private lessons)

 Former Director of Admissions at Temple University’s School of Music and an accomplished musician herself, Linda White found a second career as a dog trainer with us 15 years ago.
 What A Good Dog’s positive-reinforcement training philosophy for her Curly-Coated Retrievers “changed my world,” she says.
 Linda focuses on working with families and their puppies, and she specializes in early socialization experiences, Puppy and Manners classes, Rally, and in-house training during a boarding stay.
 As part of our Behavioral Care Team, Linda also participates in the education and training of WAGD staff on canine behavior and health.
 Linda’s canine expertise, combined with her patient, kind and caring approach to families, put her in a league of her own... our customers constantly tell us so.
 Linda is herself -with her Curlies- a title holder in Conformation, Obedience, Rally and Nose Work.

-Shirlee (AGILITY, Nosework, CiRcus Dogs; classes, private lessons)
+Shirlee (AGILITY, Nosework, CiRcus Dogs; classes aND private lessons)

 Shirlee has a passion for training dogs and sharing her knowledge to help owner/handlers build a stronger connection with their dogs.
 She started her career as a veterinary technician at the University of Pennsylvania’s School of Veterinary Medicine’s Teaching Hospital.
 In her free time, she would train and compete at local and National obedience and agility trials.